-This also reminded me about news clipping which dealt with the case of a wife forced to approach a Court of Law to get an access to her husband’s account at the Bank for his treatment who was lying incapacitated in hospital due to some illness.
+This also reminded me of a news clipping which dealt with the case of a wife forced to approach a Court of Law to get access to her husband’s account at the Bank for his treatment who was lying incapacitated in a hospital due to some illness.

 1. Setting up a Joint account

 A Joint Bank Account is an account in the name of two or more people.
 The most notable convenience of having a Joint account is that all the account holders have the right to operate the account i.e. deposit and take out the money from the account.
 Thus, any one of the account holders can operate the account even if the other one is away at the moment.

 However, depending upon Banks, there might be some restrictions that can be opted by the account holders like mandating operating conditions like former or survivor, jointly, either or survivor etc. If an account holder of the joint account is deceased, then the survivor/s has the right to access the account.
 The survivorship clause will entitle the surviving account holders to operate the account even if there is a beneficiary/ nominee named in the account.

 However, there might be some disadvantages too with a joint account like lack of privacy as each account holder can keep a track of the others spending and earnings, thus not giving the sense of freedom over one’s finances.
 Further, a person’s financial problem can become financial concerns for the other account holders too as it may result in lowering the credit score.
 Also, any statutory order of attachment against one account holder may result in making the account non-operational for all the depositors.

 2. Appointing an agent through Power of Attorney:

 A Power of Attorney is a legal tool through which an account holder (the principal) can appoint a person, called an agent, empowering him to operate the account.